Billionaire Investor Says 'Buy REITs'

 Probably the greatest discount out there between what you would see as value and price is in REITs and real estate securities.

-REITs that have high quality assets trade at a enormous discounts to the tangible value of their assets, let alone if we are right in what I just said earlier about the repricing.
+REITs that have high quality assets trade at enormous discounts to the tangible value of their assets, let alone if we are right in what I just said earlier about the repricing.
 (In other words, the discounts are high based on already discounted prices.)

 I think that it's because the narrative today by the common media is very negative on office and retail.
 Common perception is that, but they are wrong.